Overview of Champagne History & Champagne Glasses

 “I drink champagne when I win, to celebrate… and I drink champagne when I lose, to console myself.” – Napoleon Bonaparte”

 Helen Czerski, a study of bubbles

-In the book from 2018, Bubbles: A Ladybird Expert Book, the British physicist Helen Czerski talks about the science of bubbles.
+In the book Bubbles: A Ladybird Expert Book, the British physicist Helen Czerski talks about the science of bubbles.
 She looks further into the column of bubbles that you can see rising from the lower center of the glass and defines it as a ‘bubble engine’ that transports the Champagne fluid with it up towards the top of the glass.
 While the bubbles remain at the top the liquid then descends on the sides.
 This mechanism also brings with it flavors that are then dissipated in the air above the glass.
 This is how the flavors of the Champagne are sent up your nose.

 She says that with a flute the bubbles are rising very fast and flavors are sent out in the air but then disappears very fast.
 When it comes to a coupe the bubbles rise very slowly and that is better for bringing the flavors with them but then, just as with the flute, the flavors disappear up in thin air.

 According to Helen Czerski, the best glass is one with the shape of a brandy glass because you then have both the slow bubble engine rising with a lot of complex flavors and these aromas then stay in the air on the narrow top of the glass.
 In that way, you can feel all the aromas by holding the glass to your nose.
-(See the article Stop using Champagne flutes – this is the best way to drink Champagne by Nathaniel Lee and Jessica Orwig in Business Insider.)
+(See this article Stop using Champagne flutes – this is the best way to drink Champagne by Nathaniel Lee and Jessica Orwig in Business Insider.)

 This is very interesting research but perhaps not really anything new when it comes to Champagne.
 Rather it can be seen as a continuation on the research and work carried out by Philippe Jamesse and the French physicist Gérard Liger-Belair in France a decade earlier.